INDIA – Kerala, Karnataka, Goa, Maharashta, Mumbai

 Related image

 The Hindu caves were carved from the top down, so it was never necessary to use scaffolding.
 Inside is prodigious sculptural decoration including 10 giant panels depicting the different avatars of Vishnu.
 Like so many temples, there are many dank, bat urine-soaked corners.
-Two Buddhist caves are outstanding – Cave 5 is 18×36 m with stone benches for use as an assembly hall, and cave 10 has a spectacular ribbed roof and an enormous teaching Buddha.
+Two Buddhist caves are outstanding – Cave 5 is 18×36 m with stone benches for use as an assembly hall, and Cave 10 has a spectacular ribbed roof and an enormous teaching Buddha.
 Many caves are 2 or 3 stories tall and most have elaborate carved pillars supporting the roof.

 Ajanta Caves were built between the 2nd and 6th centuries, abandoned soon after and not discovered until 1816 by a British hunting party.
 The caves are best known for their renowned frescoes, still remarkably preserved today.
-105 kms from Aurangabad, they are a full day trip with 3 hours of driving each way.
+105 km from Aurangabad, they are a full day trip with 3 hours of driving each way.

 Related image